-Why do some Leaders and Managers try to do everything themselves?
+Have you noticed how some Leaders and Managers try to do everything themselves?
+Have you wondered why?

 The answer is a four-letter word that begins with “F.” You guessed it correctly – it’s FEAR.
 Think of all the possibilities to fear when it comes to trusting someone else to complete or take over a task for you.

 There’s no such thing as true “fearlessness.”
 Everyone has fear.
 Some are better at working through it than others.
 To move away from fear requires risk.
 Take the risk to use delegation!

 Delegating is a challenging side of leadership, and can get harder to do as you go higher in the management chain.
 Executives may find it difficult to give up control, especially if something goes wrong, and they are looked upon as the one to blame.
 Besides, the work needs to get done, and sometimes it’s just easier to do it themselves.